• Skip to primary navigation

 3. Go international

-Recycling, reslanting, and reselling old articles is a great way of keeping the cash flow steady.
-But to make even more money, go international.
-Most publications want first rights in their own countries anyway, and by selling first rights in various regions across the globe, you not only get them all to pay you their top rates, but you’re doing less work for it.
+Most publications want first rights in their own countries, and by selling first rights in various regions across the globe, you not only get them all to pay you their top rates, but you’re doing less work for it.
 Keep in mind, though, that just copy-pasting your material isn’t the way to go.
-You must be aware of the cultural nuances of the country you’re writing for and must interview experts based on that country for your piece.
+You must know the cultural nuances of the country you’re writing for and must interview experts based on that country for your piece.
+(Also: be careful about online rights.)

 4. Think add-ons

-So you’ve landed a plum $2-a-word assignment with a national consumer magazine.
-Congratulations, you!
-Want to know how to add a little extra to that paycheck?
 Think sidebars.
 Or a slideshow for the website.
 Or video.
-In fact, it’s best to think of your whole piece visually and offer the editor ideas for making it even better.
-What do you get apart from the undying gratitude of the editor?
-Why, a bit of extra cash, of course.
+In fact, it’s best to think of your entire piece visually and offer the editor ideas for making it even better.

 5. Write for the trades

-Writers talk about trade magazines a lot, but they don’t submit to them enough.
 For a freelance writer who wants to make more money, trades are an underutilized source of income.
-Editors of trades aren’t flooded with queries and submissions like editors in consumer magazines and thus are hungry for talent.
-If you can do a good job with your query letter, you’re halfway through the door.
-What’s more, the trades tend to pay better, averaging $1 a word even for medium-circulation magazines.
-While getting assignments from the trades isn’t half as tough as getting assignments from national consumer magazines, they do make for tougher, and sometimes boring, assignments that you must nevertheless approach with enthusiasm.
-Brush up your research and interview skills, too—you’ll be making good use of them.
+Editors of trades aren’t flooded with pitches in the same way consumer publications are and are, therefore, often hungry for talent.
+If you can do an excellent job with your pitch, you’re halfway through the door.
+What’s more, the trades pay better, averaging $1 a word even for medium-circulation magazines.

 6. Set income goals

-Set monthly, weekly, even daily income goals.
-And I don’t mean the all-encompassing “I’ll make six figures a year” kind of deal.
-I mean sensible, practical, achievable goals.
 Figure out how much money you want to be making per month, then divide that into a weekly and a daily goal.
-Once you have a number that you need to hit per week, you can fix productivity targets to make sure you’re earning that daily amount (for instance, send x number of queries).
-As long as you meet your daily productivity limit, you’ll come somewhere close to your annual goal as well.
+Once you have a number that you need to hit per week, you can come up with pitching and marketing targets to make sure you’re averaging the numbers you need to hit your income goals.
+As long as you meet your weekly marketing goals, you’ll come somewhere close to your annual goal as well.

 7. Consider additional revenue streams